GluuFederation/docs-ce-prod/docs/source/authn-guide/sms-otp-smpp.md

 Now SMS OTP is an available authentication mechanism for your Gluu Server.
 This means that, using OpenID Connect `acr_values`, applications can now request OTP SMS authentication for users.

 !!!
 Note
     To make sure OTP SMS has been enabled successfully, you can check your Gluu Server's OpenID Connect configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
-Find `"acr_values_supported":` and you should see `"twilio_sms"`.
+Find `"acr_values_supported":` and you should see `"smpp"`.

 ## Make SMS OTP the Default
 If SMS OTP should be the default authentication mechanism, follow these instructions: